 As one of the early adopters of IEO, Binance launched its own IEO platform called Binance Launchpad at the start of 2019.
-BitTorrent (owned by TRON) was the first token issue which launched its token sale on Binance Launchpad.
+BitTorrent (owned by TRON) was the first token issue that launched its token sale on Binance Launchpad.

 So far, Binance has conducted more than 10 IEO token sale events on its platform.
-Before listing a project on its Launchpad, Binance checks the project thoroughly, evaluating various factors such as objective, scope, growth potential and stages/roadmap of project development.
-Additionally, it also checks profiles of the project’s team members.
+Before listing a project on its Launchpad, Binance checks the project thoroughly, evaluating various factors such as the objective, scope, growth potential and stages/roadmap of project development.
+Additionally, it also checks the profiles of the project’s team members.

 Even though Binance is not regulated by a legal entity, it follows extensive security measures to protect its customers’ assets.
 Some of the notable security features include anti-phishing code, SSL encryption, PCI scanning, and pseudonymisation.
 Apart from that, it provides two-factor authentication to protect customers’ funds from unauthorised access.

 ProBit is a South Korean-based cryptocurrency exchange that aims to provide an easily accessible IEO exchange, with advanced trading tools for users.

 Essentially, it is a coin to coin trading platform and doesn’t support any fiat payment options.
 ProBit has its own native token called PROB.
 The exchange offers trading fee discounts and other numerous benefits for PROB token holders.